raspberrypilearning/mapping-the-weather/worksheet.md

 ![weather station](images/weather_station.jpg)

-Each weather station comes equipped with the sensors, shown in the table below
+Each weather station comes equipped with the sensors shown in the table below

 |Sensor Name|Purpose|
 |-----------|-------|